ton-org/sandbox/README.md

         throw new Error('Generic transaction expected');
     }

-    // check that storagePhase fees less then 1 TON over the year expect(tx2.description.storagePhase?.storageFeesCollected).toBeLessThanOrEqual(toNano('1'));
+    // Check that the storagePhase fees are less than 1 TON over the course of a year expect(tx2.description.storagePhase?.storageFeesCollected).toBeLessThanOrEqual(toNano('1'));
 });
 ```